AmbassadorGraveyard/ambassador-ios-pod/README.md

 # Ambassador iOS SDK

 ## Installation
 The preferred way to install the framework is with CocoaPods.
-Add a dependency in you Podfile with the following line:
+Add a dependency in your Podfile with the following line:

 <b> pod 'Ambassador', '~> 1.0.3'</b>